DCD-Ecosystem/dcd_cdt/docs/07_best-practices/08_abi/00_understanding-abi-files.md

 ## Create an ABI File

-Start with an empty ABI, for exemplification we will work based on the `eosio.token` therefore name it `eosio.token.abi`:
+Start with an empty ABI, for exemplification we will work based on the `dcd.token` therefore name it `dcd.token.abi`:

 ```text
 {